christianalfoni/christianalfoni.com/articles/transition-your-reducer.md

     type: "FETCH_TODOS",
   });

-  // We will still do the second fetch, as this out of
+  // We will still do the second fetch, as this is out of
   // control of the reducer
   const response = await axios.get("/todos");